ibm-cloud-docs/discovery-data/getting-started.md

 1. For the *Parts of Speech* enrichment, click **1x Selected fields**.

-    Again, you'll see that the enrichment is applied to the `text` field.
+    Again, you can see that the enrichment is applied to the `text` field.

     From this page, you can apply new enrichments to your collection or change the fields where an enrichment is applied.